Eidolon123/Notes/Ethical Hacker.md

 -----------------------------------------------
 ## The Hats

 The difference between a white hat and black hat is that white hats have permission to do what they do and comply with all the relevant [[Laws]] and regulations.
-When executing [[pentest]]s or [[red team]] attacks it is vital that the ethical hacker stay within organised [[Scope-pentest|scope]].
+When executing [[Pentest]]s or [[red team]] attacks it is vital that the ethical hacker stay within organised [[Scope-pentest|scope]].
 An ethical hacker also acts within the best interest of the organisation and treats all information discovered as [[Confidentiality|confidential]].

 ## Skills